-In order to facilitate comparisons among health regions, Statistics Canada developed a methodology that groups health regions with similar socio-economic and socio-demographic characteristics; these are referred to as peer groups.
-The health region peer groups defined by Statistics Canada are based on the 2018 classification of peer groups and are presented in Pharmacists in Canada, 2020 - Data Tables.
+To facilitate comparisons among health regions, Statistics Canada developed a methodology that groups health regions with similar socio-economic and socio-demographic characteristics; these are referred to as peer groups.
+The health region peer groups defined by Statistics Canada are based on the 2018 classification of peer groups and are presented in Pharmacists in Canada, 2021 - Data Tables.